jundalisay/spblist/content/en/material/principles/part-4/chapter-08.md

 In Part 3, we explained that the gender of a particle (male for negative charge, and female for positive) is a product of the Radiant Layer as a representation of its vortex.

 Subordinate to this idea is particle 'spin' which is the dualistic vortex property of the Convertible Layer (Weak Interaction in Physics).
-This spin is either left or right just as the dualistic vortex property of the Radian Layer is male or female.
+This spin is either left or right just as the dualistic vortex property of the Radiant Layer is male or female.

 Layer | Positive Vortex | Negative Vortex
 ---- | --- | ---